bottiger/Mail1up/README.md

 Requirements
 ============

-This was written in Erlang R14B02 and will not working in older version.
+This was written in Erlang R14B02 and will not work in any older version.